Esgorhannoth/koneko/Readme.md

 There are two namespaces that you'll have no matter what: _Builtin_ and _Main_.
 Builtin has all the words that are defined and written in Haxe.
 You cannot redefined words in Builtin namespace, but you can shadow them.
 Main is namespace created by the interpreter for you to define your own words and generally play around.

-If you have a file named *Prelude.kn* in your current working directory, Koneko will load and interpret the contents of this file and add defintions from it to predefined _Prelude_ namespace.
+If you have a file named *Prelude.kn* in your current working directory, Koneko will load and interpret the contents of this file and add definitions from it to predefined _Prelude_ namespace.
 You can put there word definitions that you need the most or just find useful.

 We'll see how to work with namespaces when we learn some new words.